 Let us now construct a diagram of functors

-The functors $F$ and $H$ automatically contract all the edges between vertices with label $A$ if there is at least one vertex with label $A$.
-If there is no such vertex, then an unary vertex with label $A$ is added to the root vertex.
+The functors $F$ and $H$ cuts all the edges above vertices labelled with $A$ and keeps only the branches lying just above these vertices.
 The functor $G: \mathcal{X}' \to \mathcal{Y}'$ acts on a tree as follows.
-If the unique vertex with label $E$ has no incoming edges, then it removes this vertex and the edge below it.
-If the unique vertex with label $E$ has an incoming edge, then it just removes this vertex.
+If the unique vertex with label $E$ has no incoming edges, then it removes the trunk.
+If the unique vertex with label $E$ has an incoming edge, then it removes this vertex.
 Such functors on objects can obviously be extended on morphisms.

-First, note that the fibres of each functor have contractible nerve.
+First note that the fibres of each functor have contractible nerve.
 Indeed, the fibres of $F$ and $H$ have a terminal object.
-The fibres of $G$ consist in zigzags of morphisms.
-For example, the fibre over the object
+The fibres of $G$ consist of zigzags of morphisms.
+For example, the fibre over the forest